Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### For complex modifications

 When you are using advanced jQuery's features such as jQuery UI, version specific functions, etc. it will be hard to work with, if a website already has varuous jQuery versions on a page.
 To avoid any version conflicts with current page jQuery version, we suggest you use jQuery noconflict feature.
-Check out how it works: https://api.jquery.com/jquery.noconflict/
+Check out how it works: [https://api.jquery.com/jquery.noconflict/](https://api.jquery.com/jquery.noconflict/)

 <aside class='note'>
-We recommend loading your jQuery from [Google's CDN](https://developers.google.com/speed/libraries/#jquery) for jQuery to ensure it is available at all times.
+We recommend loading your jQuery from <a href='https://developers.google.com/speed/libraries/#jquery'>Google's CDN</a> to ensure it is available at all times.
 </aside>

 ## Centering popups in iframe storefronts